 The Government of India initiated MUDRA loans for providing business finance to micro-business units.
 This scheme is issued on the pretext of ‘paying the unfunded’ loans.
 Since small businesses and startups are often left to their own modes to finance their enterprises, this concept of low-cost credit for such enterprises has been developed.

-In general, loans are issued to micro or small enterprises operating in the manufacturing, trade, and services sectors are issued a loan for startups in india under this scheme.
+In general, micro or small enterprises operating in the manufacturing, trade, and services sectors are issued a loan for startups in india under this scheme.

 This scheme helps to provide a small business loan for startups in india to SMEs without any collateral.
 Under this scheme, the entrepreneurs can get working capital loans of up to 10 lakhs.

 NSIC subsidy offers 2 forms of financial benefits for small businesses: Marketing Assistance and Raw Material Assistance.
 You can purchase both Indian and imported raw materials with the help of raw material assistance scheme.
 Also, you can use funds under the marketing assistance framework to improve the marketing and sales effort of your business.

 The NSIC focuses primarily on financing small and medium-sized businesses that wish to improve or expand the quality and quantity of their production.